-We’ve all either had or heard of fish baked in a salt crust; it’s one of the oldest techniques of cooking fish (as well as chicken, red meat and vegetables) that seals in the juices and yields moist, succulent fish that bursts with pure fish flavor, and only that!!
+We’ve all either had or heard of Whole Fish Baked in Salt Crust; it’s one of the oldest techniques of cooking fish (as well as chicken, red meat, and vegetables) that seals in the juices and yields moist, succulent fish that bursts with pure fish flavor, and only that!!

 To remove the skin, gently insert a butter knife underneath and push it down toward the tail.
 It slides through effortlessly leaving the beautiful, moist flesh of the fish exposed and ready to fillet.

 YIELD: 2 TO 3 SERVINGS

 For the choice of fish, you can pick any whole fish that you like.
 Go to your fishmonger and ask for the freshest they have.
 That’s what I did.

 The first time I ended up with a sea bream, the second time with red snapper.
 Both worked well, though I have to say I preferred the milder taste of the bream to the fishiness of the red snapper for this.

 I prefer the salt mixture plain but you can season it with your favorite fresh or dried herbs if you wish.

 - 1.5- to 2-pound whole fish, gutted and cleaned by fishmonger (preferably with scales on)